SmarterApp/RDW_DataGenerator/README.md

 > * `--schema`: Schema for PostgreSQL database

 The second is `calculate_state_size.py`.
-This will print out all the configured 'state_type's (in data_generator/state_type.py) and the stats for them.
+This will print out all the configured 'state_type's (from data_generator/state_type.py) and the stats for them.